idris-industry/ikan/README.md

 # ikan : package manager for idris,in idris

+The next generation package manager and build tool for idris,with free monads as DSL,using idris repl for scala's `sbt` like interaction, ,and possible other languages!

 a example build file is at src/build.idr

 execution of build file : src/Package/IkanExecute.idr